An Overview of Foreign Manufacturer Certification Scheme (FMCS) Certification

 Procedure for Obtaining Foreign Manufacturing Certification Scheme (FMCS) Certification

-Step 1: Filing of an Application: First, we will help you file the application form and arrange documents on your behalf and submit the same for the further process.
+Step 1: Filing of an Application: First, we will help you file the application form and arrange necessary papers on your behalf and submit the same for the further process.

-Step 2: Factory Inspection: Once we submit the form and documents, a requisite fee must be paid, and then a factory inspection will be conducted to inspect the manufacturing & testing infrastructure.
+Step 2: Factory Inspection: Once we submit the form and necessary papers, a requisite fee must be paid, and then a factory inspection will be conducted to inspect the manufacturing & testing infrastructure.
 During factory inspection, the product sample will be drawn for independent testing.

 Step 3: Pay the License Fee: Once the factory inspection is done, then you have to pay the license fee & advance minimum marking fee.

 Step 4: Issuance of Certificate: After completion of all the steps, the department will issue Foreign Manufacturing Certification Scheme (FMCS) Certification and we will send you the same through email.